shree998/Campus-Expert/0-start-here/README.md

 # Getting Started 🚀

-This module gives walks you through everything you need to be able to follow the GitHub Campus Expert training.
+This module walks you through everything you need to be able to follow the GitHub Campus Expert training.
 Follow the steps below before progressing on to module 1 - the introduction.

 _TIP: If at any stage during this (or future) modules, you need help or are stuck, you can find out how to get support in the "Support" section of the [README.md](./README.md#support-)._